apache/geode-examples/queries/README.md

         $ ../gradlew build

-3. Run a script that starts a locator and two servers, and then creates the ```example-region``` region.
+4. Run a script that starts a locator and two servers, and then creates the ```example-region``` region.

-        $ gfsh run --file=scripts/start.gfsh
+        $ ../gradlew start

 ## Run the example program
 1. Run the example to populate `example-region` with employee information,